-2020 Diaries: What It's Like To Get Out The Vote When You Can't Leave Your House
+A Week In The Life Of A Voter-Engagement Strategist In D.C.

 Please note: Times are Eastern Standard Time unless otherwise noted.

-1 a.m. -- Ended day 5 of self-isolation in bed scrolling through coverage of the Democratic debate and COVID19 on Twitter.
-Biden announced his running mate will be a woman tonight.
+1 a.m. — Ended day five of self-isolation in bed scrolling through coverage of the Democratic debate and COVID-19 on Twitter.
+Joe Biden announced his running mate will be a woman tonight.
 A female voice in the middle of this chaos would be nice right now, amiright?
 Maybe she’d have more luck getting people to stay home.
-I am so mad at all these people out at bars this weekend -- and super sad that some of them are inevitably going to get sick (or get someone else sick).
-People need to take #StayAtHome seriously!
+I am so mad at all these people out at bars this weekend — and super-sad that some of them are inevitably going to get sick (or get someone else sick).
+People need to take #StayHome seriously!

-730 a.m. — I wake up before my alarm, tired.
-It’s been a long week and it’s only Monday.
+7:30 a.m. — I wake up before my alarm, tired.
+It’s been a long week, and it’s only Monday.
 I need to get prepped for our morning staff meeting.
-My business partner and I made the decision to close our office last week, before most people were on the #StayAtHome train.
+My business partner and I made the decision to close our office last week, before most people were on the #StayHome train.
 I think our staff thought we were overreacting, but now they’re grateful we’re working from home and keeping our colleagues, clients, and community safe.

-8:30 a.m. -- I post a cat gif to our company’s Slack to let my team know I’m up and online.
-Then I make my way through the 10 newsletters I subscribe to (Politico, Axios, R29, The Hollywood Reporter, The Hustle, and Morning Consult to name a few).
+8:30 a.m. — I post a cat GIF to our company’s Slack to let my team know I’m up and online.
+Then I make my way through the 10 newsletters I subscribe to (Politico, Axios, Refinery29, The Hollywood Reporter, The Hustle, and Morning Consult, to name a few).
 I can’t do my work effectively without knowing what’s going on with politics, pop culture, and the economy.
 Today all the news is the same (things are shutting down), but hearing about it from different angles is helpful.

 Advertisement

-10:30am -- Third call of the day already, this time with a reporter.
-Everyone wants to know: how is COVID19 going to impact the 2020 election?
+10:30 a.m. — Third call of the day already, this time with a reporter.
+Everyone wants to know: How is COVID-19 going to impact the 2020 election?
 We’re trying to help ensure the election happens smoothly without putting anyone’s health and wellness in jeopardy.

-11:15am -- I check in with a bunch of nonprofit partners to see how they’re doing (and to make sure they’re moving to self-isolate).
-So much of our work in civic engagement is done in-person: from registering voters, delivering information about why it’s important to vote, and helping them get to the polls.
+11:15 a.m. — I check in with a bunch of nonprofit partners to see how they’re doing (and to make sure they’re moving to self-isolate).
+So much of our work in civic engagement is done in-person: registering voters, delivering information about why it’s important to vote, and helping them get to the polls.
 Social distancing means hitting the pause button on that and figuring out ways to connect with voters virtually.

-1:00 pm -- Jump on a conference call with a group of foundation leaders to discuss the November election.
-With the uncertainty around COVID19, seven states have delayed their primary elections so far.
+1 p.m. — Jump on a conference call with a group of foundation leaders to discuss the election.
+With the uncertainty around COVID-19, several states have delayed their primary elections so far.
 But delaying the November 2020 general election is not an option, so we’re working to make sure voters have access to vote at home if they choose.

 Advertisement

+plan his escape go on a walk, and I pause a call with one of my staffers to remind him of what my doctor advised.
+It’s super-annoying, but because I’m recovering from an illness that puts me at higher risk for COVID-19, my doctor doesn’t want him to go into stores without a mask and gloves — and he has to wash his clothes and take a shower whenever he returns.
+He’s just going to stroll around the neighborhood, but will shower when he’s back to be extra safe. #RealLove

-3:30pm -- Turn on President Trump’s daily coronavirus briefing.
-I don’t like watching coverage of events (briefings, debates, town halls, etc.) because I like to watch them myself.
-I can do my own political analysis, but really I just watch as an American, as a voter.
-I’m so anxious about COVID19 and am praying he’ll give stronger guidance to people (like my parents!!) to stay home.
+3:30 p.m. — Turn on President Trump’s daily coronavirus briefing.
+I don’t like watching coverage of events (briefings, debates, town halls, etc.) because I like to watch the actual event myself.
+I can do my own political analysis, but really I also just watch as an American and as a voter.
+I’m so anxious about COVID-19, and am praying he’ll give stronger guidance to people (like my parents!!) to stay home.

-5:00pm -- Second team check-in of the day.
-This is more of a virtual coffee, time to swap notes about how we’re managing being cooped up.
+5 p.m. — Second team check-in of the day.
+This is more of a virtual coffee, and a time to swap notes about how we’re managing being cooped up.
 One of our team members is in quarantine alone after showing symptoms of coronavirus, so we’re especially checking on him.

-5:30pm -- Respond to missed calls from two clients, both of whom are wondering what philanthropists can do to help protect our democracy during this public health crisis.

-6:15pm -- Put up an away message on Slack and rolled out my yoga mat for a quick stretch.
-I’m usually bad about keeping my yoga practice up in an election year, but the commute from my kitchen table to my living room is short and I have no excuse to skip.

 Advertisement

+6:15 p.m. — Put up an away message on Slack and roll out my yoga mat for a quick stretch.
+I’m usually bad about keeping up my yoga practice in an election year, but the commute from my kitchen table to my living room is short and I have no excuse to skip.

+7:20 p.m. — Start making dinner.
+I don’t love to cook, but I am committed to learning a few easy dishes during the lockdown.
+Tonight is fried gnocchi with tomato, basil, and mozzarella with a big spinach salad.

-8:30pm -- There were so many calls today, I need to comb through my inbox to see what I missed and what I needed to follow-up on.
+8:30 p.m. — There were so many calls today, I need to comb through my inbox to see what I missed and what I need to follow up on.
 Tonight I just have a few memos to read and some personal emails to respond to.
 I do love how many friends I’m hearing from during this quarantine.

-9:45pm -- Curl up on the couch next to my fiance and unplugged for the day.
-Watched a few episodes of The Office (how did I miss out on this when it was on?!)
+9:45 p.m. — Curl up on the couch next to my fiancé and unplug for the day.
+Watch a few episodes of The Office.
+(How did I miss out on this when it was on?!)

 Day 2: Tuesday, March 17, 2020

-8 am -- My alarm goes off and I wake up feeling like I have finally gotten some rest.
-I scroll through Facebook quickly (a habit I am trying to break) to see what’s new in COVID19 news.
-I’m worried about my friends and family and send a few “checking in on you” texts out.
+8 a.m. — My alarm goes off, and I wake up feeling like I have finally gotten some rest.
+I scroll through Facebook quickly (a habit I am trying to break) to see what’s new in coronavirus news.
+I’m worried about my friends and family and send a few “checking in on you” texts.

+Advertisement

-8:20am -- Shower, dress, throw some makeup on today.
+8:20 a.m. — Shower, dress, throw some makeup on today.
 I can’t do another full day of video calls looking this washed out.
-Zoom needs to team up with Snap and up their filter game!
+Zoom needs to team up with Snapchat and up its filter game!

-8:30am -- The governor of Ohio postponed today’s election due to COVID-19.
+8:30 a.m. — The governor of Ohio postponed today’s primary election due to COVID-19.
 It's understandable some states might need a little more time to hold their primary to help stop the spread of this pandemic.
 The top priority should be ensuring voters get to have their say in our democratic process in a way that protects everyone's health.
-Only states with primaries in the next month should exercise the option to postpone -- others need to move quickly to let people vote by mail AND ensure there are enough in-person locations so no polling place gets too crowded.
-The 2020 election was already getting significant interest from voters, but the COVID-19 situation is really showing people what kind of impact elected officials can have on our lives and people are definitely going to want to have their say in November.
+Only states with primaries in the next month should exercise the option to postpone — others need to move quickly to let people vote by mail and ensure there are enough in-person locations so no polling place gets too crowded.
+The 2020 election was already getting significant interest from voters, but the COVID-19 situation is really showing people what kind of impact elected officials can have on our lives, and people are definitely going to want to have their say in November.

-Advertisement

-8:45 am -- My mom calls.
-She can tell I’m worried and she assures me she’s gotten the message and will stay home...after one last run to the supermarket.
+8:45 a.m. — My mom calls.
+She can tell I’m worried, and she assures me she’s gotten the message and will stay home...after one last run to the supermarket.
 The Boomers are driving me nuts.

 “

 My mom calls.
-She can tell I’m worried and she assures me she’s gotten the message and will stay home...after one last run to the supermarket.
+She can tell I’m worried, and she assures me she’s gotten the message and will stay home...after one last run to the supermarket.
 The Boomers are driving me nuts.

 ”

-9am -- I post another cat gif in the Slack thread to start the day.
-Also post a rundown of every project our team needed to finish by end of day.
-We need to wrap up a bunch of client work that was requested before COVID-19, while simultaneously tackling an entirely new and different set of problems caused by COVID-19.
+9 a.m. — I post another cat GIF in the Slack thread to start the day.
+Also post a rundown of every project our team needs to finish by end of day.
+We need to wrap up a bunch of client work that was requested before COVID-19, while simultaneously tackling an entirely new and different set of problems.
 The team needs to crank today.

-915am -- Yep.
-Today is going to be nuts, I can already tell.
-I’ve gotten 10 calls before 9:30am.
-Everyone is trying to figure out what the implications are for delaying today’s primary, what kinds of adjustments they’ll need to make to their voter registration and get-out-the-vote programs if we’re social distancing for the foreseeable future.
-It’s starting to hit everyone that we need a serious back-up plan and there’s a lot of scrambling.

-10am -- I order a gift card for each staff person to stock up on work-from-home supplies and snacks they need and realize my business partner and I need to touch base quickly about how to keep the company on track during this transition.
-Will we keep our office space? (yes) Will payroll run regularly? (yes) Do we have checks to cut to vendors that we should get out before mail slows? (just one) Should we still hire for our open position? (sadly, no).

 Advertisement

-1:00pm -- Team check-in.
+1 p.m. — Team check-in.
 Everyone is juggling multiple tasks, so we keep it short and quickly ask who needs help with what.
-We let them know we’ve paused our hiring process.
+We let the team know we’ve paused our hiring process.
 They tell us they get it and trust us.
 Our team is amazing.

 Advertisement